OADA/oada-docs/rest-specs/REST-API-Examples.md

 </html>
 ```

-farmeridentity.com's response is an HTML web page that challenges Frank
+farmeridentity.com's response is an HTML page that challenges Frank to login
-to login with his local user credentials (the federated identity).
+with his local user credentials, in this case the account of Frank's federated
+identity.

-After Frank successfully logs in he is asked to confirm that agcloud.com may access his
+After a successfully log in Frank is asked if agcloud.com is allowed to access
-profile information, e.g., real name, email, etc. If Frank agrees farmeridentity.com issues a redirect response back to agcloud.com.
+his profile information, e.g., real name, email, etc. When Frank agrees
+farmeridentity.com issues a redirect response back to agcloud.com.

 **Response**
 ```http